emmeowzing/dynamic-continuation-orb/README.md

 At times, there may be files that change in modules that should _not_ cause workflows to run.
 These could include, as an example, updated markdown or README-like files.

-To solve this problem, this orb has the ability to read an optional `.gitignore`-like filter on each module to prevent detected changed files on your PR from enabling workflows.
+To solve this problem, the orb has the ability to read an optional `.gitignore`-like filter on each module, named `.circleci/<module>.ignore`, to prevent detected changed files on your PR from enabling workflows.

 #### Example